mnot/I-D/binary-structured-headers/draft.md

 ### ETags

-The following field names (paired with their replacement field names) have values that can be represented in Binary Structured Headers by representing the entity-tag as a string, and the weakness flag as a boolean "w" parameter on it, where true indicates that the entity-tag is weak; if 0 or unset, the entity-tag is strong.
+The following field names (paired with their replacement field names) have values that can be represented in Binary Structured Fields by representing the entity-tag as a string, and the weakness flag as a boolean "w" parameter on it, where true indicates that the entity-tag is weak; if 0 or unset, the entity-tag is strong.

 * ETag - SH-ETag